Homosexuality in the militaries of ancient Greece

-Homosexuality in the militaries of ancient Greece was regarded as contributing to morale.
+Homosexuality in the militaries of ancient Greece was a significant aspect across the ancient Greek city-states, ranging from being a core part of military life to being an accepted practice of some individual soldiers.
+It was regarded as contributing to morale.
 Although the primary example is the Sacred Band of Thebes, a unit said to have been formed of same-sex couples, the Spartan tradition of military heroism has also been explained in light of strong emotional bonds resulting from homosexual relationships.
 Various ancient Greek sources record incidents of courage in battle and interpret them as motivated by homoerotic bonds.

 Philosophical discourses

 Some Greek philosophers wrote on the subject of homosexuality in the military.
 In Plato's Symposium, the interlocutor Phaedrus commented on the power of male sexual relationships to improve bravery in the military:

 However, the Symposium is a dialectical exploration of the nature of true love, in which Phaedrus' views are soon found to be inadequate compared to the transcendent vision of Socrates, who:

 Xenophon, while not criticizing the relationships themselves, ridiculed militaries that made them the sole basis of unit formation: